 Note:Perennials are not annuals and color does sell, but discriminating perennial buyers are seeking good looking, healthy plants from March till November.
 Perennials do not need to be sold only when they are in bloom.
 They can, and should be sold throughout the year.

-Ready Nice - Plants are rooted, have nice foliage, or may be buds/blooms but do not fill the pot yet.
+Ready Nice - Plants are rooted, have nice foliage, but do not quite fill the pot yet.

 Ready Small - Plants are rooted with a top that is seasonally short or only fills 1/3 to 1/2 of the pot.